unboundsecurity/casp-express-deploy/README.md

 # General Prerequsites
 The following are required before installing CASP.
 1. An Infura access token (for Ethereum ledger access).
 See [Infura](https://infura.io/register).
-   a.
-Register for the Infura site.
+   - Register for the Infura site.
-   a.
-Create a new project.
+   - Create a new project.
-   a.
-Copy the access token from the project page.
+   - Copy the access token from the project page.
 1. BlockCypher access token (for Bitcoin ledger access).
 See [BlockCypher](https://accounts.blockcypher.com/signup).
-   a.
-Register for the Blockcypher site.
+   - Register for the Blockcypher site.
-   a.
-After verifying your email, it opens a page that displays the token.
+   - After verifying your email, it opens a page that displays the token.
 1. Firebase messaging token (to enable push notifications).
 Contact Unbound for it.

 # Installation